ShathaCodes/devops-lab/README.md

 To be noted, we can multiple additional labels to a deployment, we can change the image name and/or tag, we can specify the number of replicas, and the list goes on.
 You can see the values you can change in the ``values.yaml`` file.

+I used **Argo CD** to automate deployment of my chart from my github repo.

 ## 3. Multi-environment setup

 To be able to use myltiple environments at once, I added a ``version`` label in my deployments and services as well as for selectors.
 This can be used to match pods to deployments or a deployment to a service not only by the app name but now also with the version.